jingwei87/freqanalysis/README.md

 ......
 ```

 `X` is the number of unique ciphertext chunks in the encryption of the target backup, while `Y` is the number of (unique) chunks that can be successfully inferred by the attacks.
 The inference rate is computed by `Y/X`, that is slightly affected by the sorting algorithm in frequency analysis.
 The reason is different sorting algorithms may break tied chunks (that have the same frequency counts) in different ways and lead to (slightly) different results.
 The `parameters` and `leakage rate` are only available in the simulation of locality-based attack and its defense.
-We output the fingerprints of inferred plaintext chunks in both attacks and  defense simulation.
+We output the fingerprints of inferred plaintext chunks in both attack and  defense simulation.

-### Storage Simulation
+### Deduplication Simulation

 We output the metadata access overhead in storage simulation in the following format: